TUDelft-MUDE/2024-files/content/Week_2_6/PA/README.md

 _[CEGM1000 MUDE](http://mude.citg.tudelft.nl/), Machine Learning, Week 2.6._

+_You can access this assignment with the following link: [classroom.github.com/a/4eqqszSo](https://classroom.github.com/a/4eqqszSo)._

 This week the programming assignment takes a dataset and splits it into a training, validation and testing set.
 This is an essential part of working with machine learning models.

 The PA also covers random number generation and implementation of `assert` statements (review).